lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 On startup, the `Task` reactor sends its configuration as a struct of `task_info_t` to the corresponding `Coordinator` reactor.
 This includes the `task_num`, `dead_line`, `num_of_segs`, `wcet_f`, and `wcet_s`.
 This is for the modular design to separate the `Task` and the `Coordinator`, and not duplicate the input parameters of the `Task`.

 ## Usage
-To use this, the user needs to `import TaskRetryTemplate, Coordinator from "lib/TaskRetryTemplate.lf"`.
+To use this, the user needs to `import FaultTolerantTaskTemplate, Coordinator from "lib/FaultTolerantTaskTemplate.lf"`.
 The user then creates a `TaskBody`, and adds their task inside the `preamble`.
-The user finally creates a reactor `extend`ing the `TaskRetryTemplate` reactor, and instantiates the `TaskBody`.
+The user finally creates a reactor `extend`ing the `FaultTolerantTaskTemplate` reactor, and instantiates the `TaskBody`.
 Finally, the user should configure the parameters when instantiating the `new Task()`.

 ### Task Parameters